London Borough of Harrow: Ethnicity

 Since 2005, on the last Sunday in June Harrow Council hosts Under One Sky - Harrow's largest festival, to celebrate and the joint communities of Harrow.
 This has a programme of dance, world music, sports activity, youth music, spoken word, free children's activity, a carnival parade, information and stalls, health promotion, a world food zone and outside radio broadcast.

 Religion

 Harrow is the most religiously diverse local authority area in the UK, with a 62% chance that two random people are from different religions, according to Office for National Statistics, October 2006.
 According to the 2011 census, 25.3% of Harrow's population identified themselves as Hindu - the highest in the UK.
 A large number of Jewish people live in Stanmore and Hatch End.
-The Stanmore and Canons Park Synagogue boasts the largest membership of any single synagogue in the whole of Europe.
+The Stanmore and Canons Park Synagogue, until 2019, boasted the largest membership of any single synagogue in the whole of Europe.
 Harrow also has a sizable Muslim community, about 1 in 10 of its population.

 As per the 2011 census, Harrow has a larger than average Jewish, Hindu and Muslim population.